teckgeekz/ultra-oak/content/pages/about.md

   - type: header_section
     section_id: header_section
     background_image: images/leaf.svg
-    headline: We Are Faceshield Manufactuerer
+    headline: We Are Faceshield Manufacturer
     subtitle: >
       We Believe in Make in India hence our product is Manufactured in India From scratch.
 There are other products in the Market too, However most or